nathro/AutoTransform/SCHEDULED_RUNS.md

   * **Schema Settings**
     * **type**: Either the string "builder" or the string "file".
 This is used to determine whether the value of the schema setting refers to a SchemaBuilderType or a file path.
     * **target**: Either a SchemaBuilderType or a file path.
+    * **max_submissions**: The maximum number of submissions that the scheduled schema can produce.
+An optional, positive int that overrides the setting in the schema if present.
     * **Schedule**
       * **repeats**: Either the string "daily" or the string "weekly".
 How often the schema will be run.
       * **hour_of_day**: Which hour of the day, using the logic described for base_time, that the schema will be run.
 Defaults to 0.